RafaelArutjunjan/InformationGeometry.jl/docs/src/datamodels.md

 DataSet
 ```

-To complete the specification of an inference problem, a model function which is assumed to model the relationship which is inherent in the
+To complete the specification of an inference problem, a model function which is assumed to be able to capture the relationship which is inherent in the data must be added.
-takes an x-value and a parameter configuration ``\theta`` must be added.

 ```@docs
 DataModel